 Most butchers will spatchcock a chicken for you at no charge, but truthfully, it’s really easy to do at home.
 It will make you feel like a boss, and all you need is a strong pair of kitchen shears (I love my OXO shears).

-- Turn the bird over so the breasts are down and you’re looking at the back.
+- Flip the chicken breast-side down: Turn the bird over so the breasts are down and you’re looking at the back.
 See the backbone?
 You’re going to cut along both sides of that backbone to remove it.
 You can go from the top of the chicken or the bottom; just pick a direction and go for it.

-- Now, you’ll need to exert a bit of force to cut through the rib bones, but I’m always surprised at how not-terribly-hard this is to do.
+- Cut alongside the backbone and through the ribs: Now, you’ll need to exert a bit of force to cut through the rib bones, but I’m always surprised at how not-terribly-hard this is to do.
 Make sure you’re cutting near the pivot point of your scissors, where the two blades are screwed together.
 You’ll have the most force here; don’t try to snip with the tips of the scissors.

-- Cut all the way up one side of the backbone, and then all the way up the other.
+- Cut out the backbone: Cut all the way up one side of the backbone, and then all the way up the other.
 Remember, you’re cutting beside the backbone, not actually through it.
 Once the backbone has been cut free, lift it out and set it aside.
 (It’s great for making chicken stock.)

-- Use your hands to open up the chicken a little bit, and then flip it over so that the breasts are now facing up.
+- Flip the chicken over and press on the breast bone: Use your hands to open up the chicken a little bit, and then flip it over so that the breasts are now facing up.
 Use the palm of your hand and press firmly down on the breast meat, right over the breastbone.
 You should hear a little bit of crunching.

 And now you have a perfectly spatchcocked or butterflied chicken!
 From here, you can either roast it or grill it.
 I’ve included some very basic roasting instructions below, which you can certainly gussy up as much as you like.